Top 99 Marriage Problems And Solutions

 Ensure you both have a level of financial stability before walking into marriage.

 6. Distractions that eat up family time

 When a spouse is carried away by so many activities or the extreme need to make so much money, the other spouse might begin to feel abandoned and unloved.

-Guard against this by limiting outings and other distractions that you won’t be able to do together.
+Guard against this by limiting outings and other distractions you won’t be able to do together.

 All humans deserve some respect.
 We all want to be heard and not shut down like we don’t matter.
 People seem to underestimate the importance of respect for others.

-Always ensure you treat your spouse right and give him/her the confidence to express himself and herself.
+Always ensure you treat your spouse right and give him/her the confidence to express himself or herself.

 8. Lack of appreciation